AP®Calculus AB Score Guide

 AP Calculus AB Raw Score Conversion

-Once your total score from each section is calculated, they are added to present your final composite score out of a possible 108.
+Your final score combines the number of correct points earned out of a possible 108.
 This composite score is then converted into a number on the AP score scale, ranging from 1 to 5.
 Remember that the raw score conversion process is kept confidential by the College Board®.
 Your composite score on the AP Exam is never presented publicly.
-You get the AP Exam grade (1-5) which is deduced after processing your composite raw score on your AP mark sheet.

 AP Calculus AB Scoring Table